 OSU Counseling Academic Unit (CAU) faculty engages in continuous curricular and program assessments.
 Areas evaluated align with, and exceed, those specified by CACREP and the OSU Graduate School.
 We aim to provide exceptional learning environments and educational experiences for counseling students.
 Faculty collect and review comprehensive data each academic year (AY) as detailed in the CAU comprehensive assessment plan.
 This annual program report summary includes assessment results.
 The report can be found here.

-The OSU-Cascades Master of Counseling program offers a part-time option that spans three years as well as a full-time option that can be completed in two years.
+The OSU-Cascades Master of Counseling program offers an option that spans three years as well as an option that can be completed in two years.
 Program begins June of each year.
-Students choosing the part-time option take on average two classes per term, while students choosing the full-time option average four classes per term.
+Students choosing the three-year option take on average two classes per term, while students choosing the two-year option average four classes per term.
 All classes are held in the evenings, starting at 4 p.m., Monday through Thursday with an occasional class being offered in a weekend format.